GMOD/Apollo/docs/TestScript.md

 13.2.3) Check that clicking on the show JBrowse tracks selector icons properly toggles the JBrowse tracks.

-13.2.3.1) Click on the track panel and confirm that doing and undoing the toggle switch toggles the JBrowse track view and the main panel toggle icon.
+13.2.3.1) Click on the track panel and confirm that selecting and unselecting the JBrowse track view and the main panel toggle icon.

 13.2.3.2) Click on the main panel toggle button and confirm that doing and undoing the toggle switch toggles the JBrowse track view and switches the track panel toggle as well.

 13.2.3.3) Confirm that reload in either case saves the prior preference.

 13.2.3.4) Test as Admin and non-Admin for one case to confirm layout.

+13.2.3.5) Test a set of track categories can handle opening and closing, searching, and select / unselect all.

 13.3) Ref Sequence